Mateo Kovacic completed a permanent move to Chelsea in July 2019 following a successful season on loan at Stamford Bridge.

 Kovacic caught the eye from a very early age, and after joining Dinamo Zagreb’s academy as a teenager, it wasn’t long before he had established himself in their first team.
 He scored on his senior debut aged 16 years and 198 days, becoming the youngest goalscorer in the history of the Croatian top flight in the process.

-He got his first taste of elite European football during his two-and-a-half years in Dinamo’s first team, and he remains the second-youngest player to have ever scored in the Champions League after netting against Lyon at just 17.
+He got his first taste of elite European football during his two-and-a-half years in Dinamo’s first team, and became the second-youngest player to have ever scored in the Champions League after netting against Lyon at just 17.

 Kovacic left Dinamo for Inter Milan in January 2013 having won a pair of league and cup doubles with the Croatian giants.
 His performances at such a tender age, including in the Champions League, had made him one of the hottest properties in Europe.